wholebuzz/dbcp/README.md

 Dump MySQL, PostgreSQL, or SQLServer database tables directly to Amazon Web Services (AWS) S3, Google Cloud Storage (GCS), another database, or local file.

 Either `--sourceType` or `--sourceFile` and `--targetType` or `--targetFile` are required.
 Other options can be shortened, e.g `--user` instead of `--sourceUser`.
 Only a database-to-database copy requires both `--sourceUser` and `--targetUser`.
-The file format (JSON, ND-JSON) and compression (gzip, none) is inferred from the filename.
+The file format (JSON, ND-JSON, Parquet) and compression (gzip, none) is inferred from the filename.
 The SQL file format is experimentally supported.

 `dbcp` pipes Readable Node.JS streams to Writable streams.
 No intermediate storage is required.